Sunday, April 14, 2019

 A final parallel comes regarding their respective temples.
 The ancient Temple of Jupiter was destroyed and rebuilt on several occasions.
 The First Temple burned down in 83 BC.
 The Second burnt down in 69 AD.
 The Third in 80 AD.
 With the Fourth then being rebuilt in the reign of emperor Domitian not long after - gradually falling into disuse centuries later.
 The story of the Temple of Jerusalem is somewhat similar.
 The First Temple was said to have fallen in 586 BC.
 The Second Temple then destroyed in 70 AD.
 The Third Temple still awaiting to be rebuilt.
 A controversial hope of many Orthodox Jews, and often equated with the coming Messianic Age in Jewish eschatology.

 Whilst reading the above dates you may have already noticed how closely in time the destruction of both second temples occurred.
 The Second Temple of Jupiter burnt down in 69 AD, the Second Temple of Jerusalem in 70 AD.
 Quite a coincidence.
-Similar in tone to the coincidence previously mentioned regarding the advert of the Julian Calendar and the birth of Christ.
+Similar in tone to the coincidence previously mentioned regarding the advent of the Julian Calendar and the birth of Christ.
 The similarity of the two temple stories would suggest that maybe it's a case of duplicate history.
 Or rather the same story, with the same origin, but being told by two different cultures in divergent traditions.
 [7] Perhaps a split maybe, where one group went one way, and the other down a different path.
 Consequently it's tempting to wonder if ancient Jewry and the ancient Romans were one and the same people in some sense.
 All part of an emergent, city-driven civilisation, but then branching off due to various accidents of history - each with their own garbled version of events.

 Of course, it could be the case that one tradition is right and the other wrong.
 Or one more right than the other.
 However, it's difficult for us to truly know being so far removed from the events.
 So it's another question of faith.
 All we can really do is note the similarities and ponder.
 Likewise whether the temples were destroyed in Jerusalem or Rome, or maybe even somewhere else completely, is difficult to say.
 Again though, I guess we have to also accept that it's plausible that both traditions are correct, and that both temples actually did exist.
 With both meeting their demise as recorded.
 All we can really say is that, given the coincidence, it's a little improbable.